 Sales Compensation Best Practices

 In Paul’s experience, sales compensation can often act as the “canary in the coalmine” for a company, revealing a previously unseen issue and prompting the team to remedy that issue.
 When a problem appears to arise in the sales compensation program, it is likely a symptom of a larger and deeper issue; for example, not having the correct roles in your sales organization, not having the right go-to-market model, or not setting quotas correctly for the sales team are all problems that may manifest as an issue in the sales compensation plan data.
+Once you’ve determined that your organization has a deeper issue at play, don’t hesitate to get to the bottom of it.
 These issues with the compensation plan are indicative of issues within the philosophy and structure of the sales model, and addressing them requires swift action.

 “Oftentimes when an issue appears within the sales compensation program, it’s actually the canary in the coal mine.
 It’s not just a sales compensation problem, but it’s setting off a signal that’s indicative of another issue.”